ViaCZT/AndroidApp_Echo361/items/report.md

    * Additional description: this is implement with combination of UI design, data structure and Firebase.

 2. [Privacy-Block] (medium) Teachers can block the forum, that is, change the visibility of this forum so that students cannot see it while teachers still can.
-   * Class ForumTotalActivity, lines of code: 111-123
+   * Class ForumTotalActivity, lines of code: 114-123, 168-178
+   * Additional description: To activate block function,first click block button then choose the post.

 **Feature Category: Peer-to-Peer Messaging**